7unom/ShoppingMallDataPipelineAndAnalytics/README.md

 This project aims to establish a data pipeline for a shopping mall, facilitating the seamless transfer of daily sales records from a spread sheet to a  data warehouse for analytical purposes.
 The dataset for this endeavor will be simulated using a Python script, mirroring real-world shopping mall sales data as closely as possible.

 In this project, we are assisting a retail shopping mall in transitioning from storing their transaction data in spreadsheets to utilizing a data warehouse.
 This shift enables them to leverage the power of big data and analytics for making data-driven decisions, gaining a deeper understanding of their operations, and facilitating streamlined reporting processes.

+## Data Sources and Collection

+The data is sourced from the company's point-of-sale systems, capturing transaction details, sales, and customer interactions.
+However, the data was scripted using Python to generate this data.
+The script for this [HistoricalTransactionGenerator.py](HistoricalTransactionGenerator.py) can be found in the project repository.